 Spoorti Gattu 27 June, 2022

-This article is part 3 of 4 in our series on Self-Management.
-It is based on the workshop session we had with Coach Cheenu G Srinivasan on dealing with challenges as part of the NICE Arohana 2 series.
-Cheenu is a certified Leadership, Executive and, HappYness Coach with over 15,000 hours of coaching experience.
-He believes that everyone in the world should attain both happiness and success in whatever they pursue.
+This article is part 2 of 4 in our series on Self-Management.
+It is based on the AMA session we had with Coach Cheenu G Srinivasan as part of the NICE Arohana 1 workshop series.
+Cheenu is a certified Leadership, Executive, and HappYness Coach with over 15,000 hours of coaching experience.

 Cheenu is a NICE Friend and is part of the NICE community.